rayguang/datascience_notes/readme.md

 if p > a, failed to reject the null H0

+### Curse of Dimensionality
+As the number of feature (dimension) increases, the amount of data required to generalize the model is exponentially increasing.

 ### What is training set, validation set and test set
 ```for each epoch
     for each training data instance